Artelia/NIMPHS/CONTRIBUTING.md

 ## Licensing

-If you plan to add new data or code to NIMPHS, please make sure it is compatible with the GNU GPL v3.
+If you plan to add new data or code to NIMPHS, please make sure its licence is compatible with the licence we use.

 -------------------------------------------------------------------------------------------------------------